aharshac/Collaborizm_Mixpanel_IoT/README.md

 Sends GET request to Local Server and displays event data on the LCD at regular intervals.
 Uses WDT to reset when memory decreases.

 <img src="https://github.com/aharshac/Collaborizm_Mixpanel_IoT/raw/master/Arduino_UNO_Client/Circuit%20Diagram.png" width="437" height="246" />

+### 3. NodeMCU DEVKIT V3 Client
+Sends GET request to Local Server and displays event data on the LCD at regular intervals.

+The Chinese V3 clones are a bit larger than the regular V2 boards.
+But one reserved pin is connected to USB +5V and another to GND in these clones.

 &nbsp;